 Always use a label

-Designers often remove labels to create a minimal aesthetic and save space.
+Labels are often removed from form fields to save space and create a minimal aesthetic.
 However, minimal doesn't always mean simple.
-Labels are essential to the user experience.
+Labels, in fact, are essential to the user experience because:

-Let's take a look at two examples whereby designers frequently ditch the label.
+Let's take a look at two examples whereby labels are ditched at the expense of users.

-- This is okay for visual users when an option hasn't been selected yet.
-But, if one has been selected, it's hard to understand, as is the case with the colour menu shown above.
+- This is probably enough for sighted users when an option hasn't been selected.
+But, when an option has been selected, it's hard to understand as is the case with the colour menu shown above.

 - Motor-impaired users will find it harder to select the field due to the smaller hit area.

-- Screen reader users will struggle to understand what's going on.
-The values will be announced as “Select size, Small, Medium, Large”—that is, they’re a mix of instructions and options to pick.
+- Screen reader users will struggle to understand what's going on because the options are a mix of instructions and options to pick.

-- Motor-impaired users again will find it harder to select the field.
+- Motor-impaired users will find it harder to select the field.

-- Screen reader users will find it difficult because the placeholder is not announced.
+- Screen reader users will find it difficult because placeholder text isn't announced.

-- If a foreigner wants to translate the page using the browser's translation routine, the placeholder is ignored which causes confusion.
+- If a foreigner wants to translate the page using the browser's translation routine, the placeholder is ignored.

 Trying to declutter an interface to reduce noise is a noble goal.
 But labels aren't noise.
 Removing labels to save space causes unnecessary usability problems.

-Accomodating a visual label might be a design challenge, but we should embrace this challenge by prioritising their inclusion during the early stages of design.
-This ensures our forms are user-friendly.
+Accomodating a visual label might be a design challenge, but our job is to embrace the challenge by prioritising their inclusion early on in the design process.